-SFX - Fountain pen writing, and then being capped.
+F/X - Fountain pen writing, and then being capped.
 Fire gently crackles in the background.

-The Librarian: Hello there.
+THE LIBRARIAN: Hello there.
 Come in, come in.
 Let me offer you a cup of sencha.
 Lovely, isn't it?
 You've caught me just as I'm having my tea break, but don't worry, I won't send you back out the door.

 Welcome once again to the Library of Audio Fiction.
 It contains dramas, books, stories, actual plays and a few other things.
 You've picked the perfect time to visit - I've just finished reorganizing the Library's collection, so it's completely up to date.